wolfadex/advent_of_code/2021/lang-haskell/README.md

 stack run dayN input.txt
 ```

-where `N` is the day you're wokring on, e.g. `day1`, and `input.txt` is the input file for that day.
+where `N` is the day you're working on, e.g. `day1`, and `input.txt` is the input file for that day.

 - [Day 1](./app/Day01.hs)
 - [Day 2](./app/Day02.hs)